Healthy Homes Assessment Silverstream

 Insulation Silverstream

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Silverstream Moisture Ingress & Drainage

-Learn more about The Healthy Homes moisture ingress and drainage standard.
+See the full details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection